Section 8 notice: Ground 8: rent arrears

-Used when the rent is still in arrears on the date that the Section 8 notice is served and on the date of the hearing.
-Where rent is due weekly or fortnightly, at least eight weeks' rent must be in arrears.
-Where rent is due monthly, at least two months' rent must be in arrears.
+Used when a certain amount of the rent is owed on the date that the Section 8 notice is served and on the date of the hearing.
+Where rent is due weekly or fortnightly, at least thirteen weeks' rent must be in arrears.
+Where rent is due monthly, at least three months' rent must be in arrears.
 Where rent is due quarterly, at least a quarter's rent must be in arrears by more than three months.
 Where rent is due yearly, at least three months' rent must be in arrears by more than three months.

 Discretionary grounds

 Ground 9: alternative accommodation

 This ground states that alternative accommodation will be available for the tenant in the case that the possession order is made and that the landlord has to pay reasonable removal expenses.

-Ground 9 cannot be served during the fixed term period.

 Ground 10: rent arrears

-Used when any amount of rent is due on the date that the Section 8 notice is served and is still due on the date that proceedings begin.
+Used when any amount of rent due is unpaid on the date that the Section 8 notice is served and is still unpaid on the date that proceedings begin.